 - The next step is the transplant.
 The cells are intravenously transfused into the bloodstream through the catheter.
 These cells will find their way into the bone marrow and start reproducing and growing healthy blood cells

-- The day of transplant is counted as day 0 while the days before transplant are counted as minus (-) and the days after transplant counted as plus (+)
+- The day of transplant is counted as day 0 while the days before the transplant are counted as minus (-) and the days after the transplant counted as plus (+)

 - During the infusion, your child may experience pain, chills, fever, chest pain, and hives

-- Your child will be vulnerable to infections, side-effects, and other complication and will be monitored closely.
+- Your child will be vulnerable to infections, side effects, and other complications and will be monitored closely.

 - Engraftment of the cells may take between 15 and 30 days after the transplant depending on the type of disease and transplant being done